FrancesCoronel/intro-cs/computer_science/the_cs_kid_pack.md

 ![][image-16]

-## a [Stack Overflow][69] account
+## a [Stack Exchange][69] account

-You'll be consulting this guy for **QUITE** a number of times, so you might as well as accept that fact and register to save time later.
+> You'll be consulting this guy for **QUITE** a number of times, so you might as well as accept that fact and register to save time later.

+> Stack Exchange is a network of different Q&A communities that offers a variety of topics.
+One of its most popular networks is *Stack Overflow*.

-Stack Overflow is a question and answer site for professional and enthusiast programmers.
+> *Stack Overflow* is a question and answer site for professional and enthusiast programmers.

 ### An example of a [killer Stack Overflow profile][70] for inspiration looks something like this